manyi8634/manyi-design/docs/blog/testing-migrate.en-US.md

 ### 4. compatibility test

-While the major version is being upgraded, some components are discarded, but they are not removed in antd.
+While the major version is being upgraded, some components are discarded, but they are not removed in manyid.
 For example, the BackTop component needs to add warning to the component to ensure compatibility, so it is also necessary to write a special unit test for warning:

 ```diff
     describe('BackTop', () => {